Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 Background

-Book Train Tickets to and from Vientiane Online - Options, Tips, and Reservations
+Booking Vientiane Train Tickets Online - Options, Tips, and Reservations

 Buying Train Tickets Online

-Buy train tickets online for Vientiane with Rail Monsters by selecting departure dates, comparing Laos-China Railway or State Railway of Thailand services, and completing an online reservation.
-Book your tickets for Vientiane train stations including Vientiane Station and Khamsavath Station, depending on whether the route runs north through Laos or south toward Thailand.
+Buy train tickets online for Vientiane with Rail Monsters by choosing departure dates, selecting Laos-China Railway or State Railway of Thailand services, and completing an online reservation.
+Book your tickets for Vientiane train stations including Vientiane Railway Station and Khamsavath Station, depending on whether your route uses the Laos-China Railway or the Thai rail connection.

 Types of Train Tickets Available

-Vientiane services include regular tickets on Laos-China Railway trains, reserved seats on faster C-category services, and sleeper or seat options on selected Thailand-linked services where available.
-Cheap tickets and discount tickets can appear on advance bookings to and from Luang Prabang, Vang Vieng, Boten, Nong Khai, and Bangkok.
+Vientiane services include regular tickets on Laos-China Railway trains, reserved seats on C and D category services, and sleeper or seat options on selected State Railway of Thailand services to and from Thailand.
+Cheap tickets and discount tickets may appear on some advance bookings, while international services can have stricter name and passport requirements.

 What is the main train route from Vientiane?